gabrielmcg/vp-netlify-test/blog/horizontal-pod-autoscaling.md

 ## Further scaling and tolerance

-Given this particular workload and your environemt, the exact number of pods deployed is not certain.
+Given this particular workload and your environment, the exact number of pods deployed is not certain.
 In this instance, another two pods were subsequently deployed, but then one was removed to leave a steady-state of 9 pods required to meet the CPU requirements.
 Tolerance levels are deployed to stop `thrashing`, where pods are added and removed repeatedly.

 ## Scaling down